 Note: Support to Trust Funds that are geographically or thematically specified in and of themselves should be coded as B031 or B032.
 However, if Norway earmarks the funding for specific countries or thematic areas, use B033, as Norway influences how the trust fund allocates its funding.
+See Appendix 6 for UN agreements.

-Form B04 Basket funds/pooled funding (excluding funds managed by international organisations)
+Form B04 Basket funds/pooled funding (excluding funds managed by international organisations incl. multilaterals)